 During the 1999 NFL season, while attending law school, Mayhew served a nine-month internship in the Washington Redskins’ pro personnel department, which exposed him to the responsibilities of an NFL scouting department.
 While with the Redskins, he scouted NFL players and late NFL cuts and worked the waiver wire and also assisted in the evaluation of college players for the 2000 NFL Draft.
 Mayhew also had two separate internship stints with the NFL in both the labor operations and legal departments.

 In labor operations, Mayhew worked closely with NFL executives on issues involving player contracts and the salary cap.
 With the legal department, Mayhew assisted the NFL’s in-house labor counsel by researching legal issues, digesting cases in preparation for arbitration hearings and drafting legal memoranda related to player injury and non-injury grievances.
 He also was exposed to corporate law while working for Akin, Gump, Strauss, Hauer and Feld, L.L.P. in Washington D.C., one of the NFL’s primary firms used as outside counsel.
-At Akin Gump, Strauss, Hauer and Feld, he researched legal issues, wrote legal documents and assisted firm associates and partners in preparation for litigation.
+At Akin, Gump, Strauss, Hauer and Feld, he researched legal issues, wrote legal documents and assisted firm associates and partners in preparation for litigation.

 Mayhew played nine years in the NFL as a cornerback for Buffalo (1988), Washington (1989-92) and Tampa Bay (1993-96).
 He was the Bills’ 10th-round selection in the 1988 NFL draft and was a starter on the Redskins’ Super Bowl XXVI championship team.

-He entered the League after graduating from Florida State with a Bachelors of Science degree in business management.
+He entered the League after graduating from Florida State with a Bachelor of Science degree in business management.
 While at FSU, he was a National Merit and Achievement Scholar and earned GTE CoSida Academic All-America honors.
 He was also a two-sport athlete, lettering on both the Seminoles’ football and track teams.
 Between graduation and the draft, Mayhew was a corporate trainee at First Union National Bank in Charlotte, N.C.

 OFF THE FIELD

-For the past four years, he has hosted the Martin Mayhew Youth Football Coaching Academy for approximately 100 coaches from Think Detroit PAL.
+For the past five years, he has hosted the Martin Mayhew Youth Football Coaching Academy for approximately 100 coaches from Detroit PAL.
 The purpose of the camp is to provide additional teaching and training tools for coaches so they can continue having a positive and long-lasting impact on the young lives they touch through youth football.

 Mayhew and his wife, Sabrina, have a daughter, Sierra, and two sons, Ryan and Justin.